 Reducing plastic waste

 Taking better care of the environment is one of our top priorities.
 Therefore, especially over the past year, we have been taking steps towards reducing plastic waste in our camps.
 For several months now, we have replaced all plastic straws at our restaurants and cafes with reusable stainless-steel straws.
-We have also found an alternative for plastic cotton buds, which have been recently replaced by paper stick ones.

 By far the biggest project we have undertaken has been getting rid of plastic water bottles.
 This has been a rather complicated and time-consuming task and requires high investment as well.
 The many phases range from comparing and selecting bottles, finding and testing a suitable washer, preparing location for handling the bottles, ensuring effortless fill-ups in all tour locations, all the way to training the team.